SSG-DRD-IOT/intel_retail_workshop/Analyse_face_data_on_cloud.md

 # Analyze Face Data on Cloud
 ### Lab Overview
 We have done Face, Age and Gender Detection in our previous modules.
-We have successfully counted number of faces so far.
+Also, we have successfully counted number of faces so far.

-In this module we will publish this data to local cloud for analysis.
+In this Lab, we will publish this data to local cloud for analysis.
-### We include the following points
+### Tasks to do in this lab
 - Declare a device id that will be used for publishing the data to cloud
 - Integrate a python script for publishing the data to cloud
 - Publish the number of faces after showing the face count